 - Most claims will not proceed to a jury trial.
 The majority of wildfire claims will be resolved as part of PG&E’s overall plan of reorganization, which the bankruptcy court must approve.
 Following plan confirmation, the process of allocating funds to individual wildfire claimants will take place.
 You and your lawyer will review any settlement offers together and decide whether to accept or appeal the amount allocated for your claim.

 - In the rare event your case goes to trial, your attorney will discuss in detail what additional actions may be required of you.

 - At no time will you be required to pay out-of-pocket legal fees or expenses.
 Our firm represents clients on a no-fee, contingency basis.
 This means our fees and costs are recovered only as a percentage of any favorable result we achieve at the end of your case.

-Our attorneys can answer additional questions about the litigation process and what to expect during a free phone consultation.
+Our attorneys can answer additional questions about the litigation process and the PG&E bankruptcy during a free phone consultation.

 Be Aware of Time Limits

-As with any legal case, your PG&E wildfire lawsuit will be subject to certain time limitations that can restrict your ability to pursue compensation (known as the statute of limitations).
-While the PG&E litigation is still in the early stages, we encourage you to consult an attorney in a timely manner to understand your legal rights and prepare your claim.
+As part of the bankruptcy proceedings, the court will announce a bar date for wildfire claims against PG&E. Once the bar date passes, no further claims may be included in the proceeding or compensated.
+This deadline is often shorter in bankruptcy than the statute of limitations period in civil court.
+Accordingly, we encourage you to consult an attorney in a timely manner to understand your legal rights and begin preparing your claim.
 Reach our office at (707) 757-7610 or through our brief online form at any time to get started.